BIOS Corruption On Windows 10: 7 Ways To Repair It

 6. Use HP System BIOS Update Utility tool

 According to users, you can fix this issue on HP computers by using the HP System BIOS Update Utility tool.
-To do that, go to HP’s website and download your computer’s latest version of BIOS.
+To do that, go to HP’s website and download the latest version of BIOS on your computer.

 1. Connect an empty USB drive to your PC.